buzzqw/TUS/OBSS/markdown-separati/en/31-adventure-hazards.md

 *Ear Seekers (Challenge Rating 5)*

 Ear seekers are tiny white worms that live in rotting wood or other organic debris.
 They can be noticed with an Awareness check (DC 15).
-Otherwise, a living creature that rummages through their lair unwittingly transfers one or more ear seekers onto itself, which then seek a warm area on the creature's body, preferring the ear canal, and deposit 2d8 eggs before dying.
+Otherwise, a living creature that rummages through their lair unwittingly transfers one or more ear seekers onto itself, which then seek a warm area on the creature' \*\*s body, preferring the ear canal, and deposit 2d8 eggs before dying.

 The eggs hatch 4d6 hours later, and the larvae devour the flesh around them.
 Upon the death of their host, the worms crawl out and seek a new one.